jerm/resolutions/README.md

 # What is it?
-New Year resolutions app using Fgoogle forms and sheets for data entry/storage and Sparkpost for sending emails.
+New Year resolutions app using Google forms and sheets for data entry/storage and SparkPost for sending emails.

 # Why did you do this?
 Fun?
 Demo of Sparkpost and google apps integration because I hadn't done that before.
 Also M asked me very nicely for help

 # Prerequisites

+A google sheet with all of your data.
+We used a Google form to collect it, so it was a natural location to center our project data.

+Service account credentials file for that spreadsheet

+A SparkPost account, with your sending domain set up and verified, and your API key in-hand

-pip > 8
+A google apps service account with access to your spreadsheets pip > 8
 ```
 pip install -U pip>=8.1.2